touchsell/rails-test/README.md

 ## Spec

 * The root node of an organization must be browsable immediately after its creation
-* The root node is the only node in an organization without a parent
+* The root node is the only node of an organization that does not have a parent
 * The root node of an organization is not editable and its name is always the name of the organization
 * Destroying a node should destroy all its descendants
 * Destroying an organization should destroy all its nodes